‘Treated like a convict’: NFL legend Terrell Davis describes getting handcuffed on a plane near his kids after asking for ice - KVIA

 He was named MVP of that first title game, rushing for 157 yards and scoring three touchdowns in the Broncos’ 31-24 win over the Green Bay Packers.
 The three-time Pro Bowler was enshrined in the Pro Football Hall of Fame in 2017.

+He wants his sons to keep an open mind if they feel they’re being perceived differently – “I always try to go through a checklist of things that it could be, and I always try to use race as like the last sort of possible thing,” Davis told CNN.

+“But I always tell them: What applies to everybody else doesn’t apply to you,” he said.
+“We’re always trying to teach them that there’s consequences, but we are held to a different standard.”

-CNN’s Jason Hanna, Raja Razek and Cindy Von Quednow contributed to this report.
+CNN’s Jason Hanna, Raja Razek, Cindy Von Quednow and Kelly McCleary contributed to this report.

 The-CNN-Wire